craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/blueprint.rst

 Adding a plugin descriptor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-All blueprints need to include a plugin descriptor as described in :ref:`craftercms-plugin-yaml-file`
+All blueprints need to include a plugin descriptor as described in :ref:`newIa-craftercms-plugin-yaml-file`

 .. _newIa-passing-parameters-to-bp: